KoneLinx/Tei/README.md

 Global events can de dispatched through `tei::Event`.

-In a closed environment, `tei::componeents::Subject` is provided.
+In a closed environment, `tei::components::Subject` is provided.
 To make use of this, it can be added as a component or may be inherited from to include the interface.

 To dispatch an event or message:
 ```c++